 According to a 2020 survey by Enterprise Technology Research (ETR), the growth of remote workers in 2021 in the U.S. was expected to double.
 Technological advances and the pandemic have accelerated the transition from traditional workplaces to remote work; this is obvious.
-As a result, many companies have made permanent provisions for full-time or part-time remote work options for their employees.
-However, with this trend comes the challenges of knowing how to correctly manage your remote teams in the most sustainable and efficient way.
+As a result, many companies have made permanent provisions for full-time or part-time remote work options for their employees and have drastically changed how they are managing remote teams.
+However, with this trend comes the challenges of knowing how to manage remote teams in the most sustainable and efficient way.

 As much as you think you may have figured it all out, there is always room for improvement, so grab a coffee/tea, and tune in for a few minutes while we share some crucial warning signs that indicate you’re doing remote wrong, and what you can do to get back on track.

 You’re doing remote wrong if:

 Co-located traditional workspaces allow near-instantaneous communication with and between employees, as workers are able to physically interact with each other.
 A mistake many businesses make while managing remote teams is attempting to recreate this constant flow of communication in the virtual workspace with endless video calls and group chats.

 These meetings take up several hours of the workday, and employee productivity can take a hit from zoom fatigue and other constant interruptions, leading to missed communication, and impaired focus.
 It’s erroneous to attempt to apply the same formula for the traditional workplace to remote work since they are two unique scenarios.
 Instead, it's vital to evaluate your remote team’s needs and develop systems and processes that suit them best.